Campaigns

 Just Energy Transition Partnerships

 Just Energy Transition Partnerships (JETPs) are a new funding model created to help global south countries transition from fossil energy and toward clean energy, in a way that ensures social justice and development goals remain an important part of each country’s transition.
-JETP agreements have been signed by South Africa, Vietnam, India, Indonesia, and Senegal.
+So far, JETP agreements have been signed by South Africa, Vietnam, India, Indonesia, and Senegal.

 Drawing lessons from current JETPs as a new approach to finance, we design country-driven approaches that are supported by effective international cooperation on finance.
 We promote this idea with finance actors, especially development banks.